How to Choose a User Research Method

 Mapping UX research methods to decisions

 Research is systematic inquiry.
 If it is not systematic, you’re not researching—you’re just being a busybody.
-To quote Roberta Dombrowski, VP of User Research at User Interviews:
+To quote Roberta Dombrowski, our former VP of User Research at User Interviews:

 "Research is the act of acquiring knowledge—we could literally conduct research on any topic under the sun.
 That endless potential scope is why it's so important that, as practitioners, the research we are leading and conducting is focused and aimed at enabling decisions for our organizations."